top of page

 The 2025 edition introduces new detection technologies and refines notification appliance requirements:

-• Wireless Devices: New requirements for low-powered wireless devices, including battery-depletion thresholds, distinctive low-battery signals, and individual device monitoring.
+• Wireless Devices: New requirements for low-powered wireless devices include battery-depletion thresholds, distinctive low-battery signals, and individual device monitoring.

 Other Notable Updates